 Table 4.
-Kaiser-Meyer-Olkin (KMO) test and Bartlett's test of sphericity
+KMO test and Bartlett's test of sphericity

-KMO and Bartlett's Test Kaiser-Meyer-Olkin M Adequacy. easure of Sampling 0.784 Bartlett's Test of Approx. Chi-Square 988.024 Sphericity df 276
+KMO Te est and Bartlett's Test of Sphericity

+KMO measure of sampling adequacy 0.784

+Approx. chi-square 988.024

+Bartlett's test of sphericity df 276

 Sig.
 0.000

 An exploratory factor analysis (EFA) using principal components analysis and varimax rotation was launched to validate the factor structure of the measurement variables before the questions for this study were addressed.
 The exploratory analysis used 24 items from the determinants for the dimensions of NC.
-The scale that is used in this study was analysed in accordance with those criteria set by Ladhari (2012) to retain items.
-The criteria were that the items (a) loaded at 0.66 or more on a factor, (b) did not load at more than 0.50 on two factors, (c) had an item-to-total correlation of more than 0.50 and (d) had an eigenvalue larger than 1.
+The scale that is used in this study was analysed in accordance with the criteria set by Ladhari

+(2012) to retain items.
+The criteria were that the items: (1) loaded at 0.66 or more on a factor, (2) did not load at more than 0.50 on two factors, (3) had an item-to-total correlation of more than 0.50 and (4) had an eigenvalue larger than 1.
 In total, nine factors emerged from our analyses with eigenvalues greater than 1 (Kaiser, 1960).
 Table 5 summarises the EFA results.
-Even though nine factors emerged from our analyses with eigenvalues greater than 1, only five were selected because all of factors that retained only one item of the original dimension were discarded.
+Even though nine factors emerged from our analyses with eigenvalues greater than one, only five were selected because all the factors that retained only one item of the original dimension were discarded.
 The five selected factors that emerged from the EFA together accounted for 50.62% of the variance in the sample.
 Table 5 shows these five selected factors with loads greater than 0.66 highlighted.
-New (definitive) labels are proposed, although relatively few overlaps with original dimensions are shown.
+New (definitive) labels are proposed, although relatively few overlaps with the original dimensions are shown.